vocksel/class/README.md

 guy:Greet() -- "Hi, my names John Smith and I'm 24 years old." guy:AttackABearOrWhateverGuysDo() -- "I could totally fight that bear."
 ```

+It's also handy to know: if your subclass does not change anything about the
+parameters it takes, you don't need to create an `__init` method.
+Lua will
+automatically use the `__init` of the superclass.

 ## Equivalent